seungjun-Park/BaseGameEngine/README.md

 # BaseGameEngine
 This is a project to study base game engine architecture.
+## Reference Books
+- Game Programming in C++(Sanjay Madhav / 2019)
+-